-The following parameters are only available when a corresponding option is installed.
+The PLC parameters are only available when a PLC option is installed.
 The setup parameters shown will depend upon which PLC option is installed.
-All PLC types except Analog Output and Modbus RTU will also include a Data Format branch.
-When the Ethernet/IP-Modbus TCP, PROFIBUS, PROFINET or ControlNet interface is installed, an additional setting, Operating Mode, appears in the Data Format branch.
+All PLC types except Analog Output will also include a Data Format branch.
+When the Ethernet/IP-Modbus TCP, PROFIBUS, PROFINET or

+ControlNet interface is installed, an additional setting, Operating Mode, appears in the Data Format branch.